Creating a Naming Convention for Azure

 Performing reviews

-When I perform a review of an environment one of the first things I always start out by checking is if there seems to be a naming convention in use, and if it’s being applied consistently.
-This provides a lot of insights how the organization is working with governance and security, and what other potential issues I’ll likely see as I dig deeper.
+When I perform a review of an environment, one of the first things I always start out by checking in the Azure portal is if there seems to be a naming convention in Azure has been used, and if it has been applied consistently.
+This provides a lot of insights into how the organization is working with governance and security, and what other potential issues I’ll likely see as I dig deeper.
+I’ve seen many Azure environments where a naming convention hasn’t been used or not used consistently across the organizations subscriptions.

 Possible issues: